October 26, 2018

 An AWA press release criticizes the Alberta Government for allowing exploration and development prior to public environmental review assessment hearings or mine approval.

-June 2, 1997 – SRCL submits an application to the EUB and Alberta Protection for approvals (permit/license) to extend No. 12 Mine South mine site- referred to as B2 pit extension.
+On June 2, SRCL submits an application to the EUB and Alberta Protection for approvals (permit/license) to extend No. 12 Mine South mine site- referred to as B2 pit extension.
 The proposed project would replace coal reserves from the B pit which will be exhausted in 1998.

 This proposed extension involves the opening a new pit (B2) south of current operations east of Caw ridge.

 SRCL repackaged original application of the B2 pits C – F, into the Mine No. 12 B2 Pit Extension, which would still consist of pits C – F. If the SRCL applies for the B2 pits separately and renames it the B2 extension of Mine 12, they would avoid triggering a federal review and get the mine underway.
 They already have approval for Mine 12 B pit.